What is Snowmobiling Separation Anxiety Disorder?

 Anyone conducting a health study into the psyche of snowmobilers like my friends in the accompanying photos would quickly discover a unique and chronic condition that results from snowmobile riding.
 It deserves some highfalutin, medicinal type name.
 Maybe it would be “No Snow Phobia” or “Between Season Stress Syndrome” or how about “Snowmobiling Separation Anxiety Disorder”?

 Yeah, I like that one best.
-Snowmobiling Separation Anxiety Disorder is real, acute and incurable.
+Snowmobiling Separation Anxiety Disorder (SSAD) is real, acute and incurable.
 Snowmobiling Separation Anxiety Disorder strikes sometime after snow conditions go down the dumper and goes into remission when winter arrives again.
-In between, it keeps snowmobilers like us in a continual state of anticipation, agitation, hope, and impatience.
+It also hits full force when the the season ends for good.
+In these periods when there is no snowmobiling, withdrawal symptoms keeps snowmobilers like us in a continual state of anticipation, agitation, hope, and impatience.

 Snowmobiling Separation Anxiety Disorder Obsessive Behaviours Include…